 Figma Fundamentals: Responsive Design

-This lesson dives into Figma’s tools and functionalities for responsive design, covering constraints for element positioning, Auto Layout for dynamic components, and the creation of adaptive layouts tailored to different screen sizes and devices.
+This lesson dives into Figma’s tools and features for responsive design.
+You will explore constraints for element positioning, Auto Layout for dynamic components, and methods for creating adaptive layouts that work across different screen sizes and devices.

 Utilizing Auto Layout for Dynamic Components

-Figma’s Auto Layout feature empowers designers to create dynamic and responsive components that adapt to content changes automatically.
+Figma’s Auto Layout feature allows designers to build flexible components that automatically adapt to content changes.

 Designing Adaptive Layouts